 When you picture your dream car, images of roaring engines and sleek designs come to mind.
 Chances are, you may be picturing a vehicle that came from British origins.
-Brands like Rolls-Royce and Bentley prove that car makers across the pond know about a lot more than fish ‘n’ chips.
+Brands like Rolls-Royce and Bentley prove that car makers across the pond know a lot more than fish ‘n’ chips.
 Curious as to how these two supercar brands match up?

 Here’s everything you need to know about these two luxury brands, whether you’re looking to purchase a Rolls-Royce or Bentley, or simply preparing to

 Today, a certain refined image of excellence comes to mind at the mention of the name “Rolls-Royce,” but the luxury brand had to start from somewhere.
 It was 1904 in when Charles Stewart Rolls and Frederick Henry Royce teamed up to create the iconic brand.
 Rolls was the owner of several successful car dealerships, and Royce was an established automobile designer and engineer.